 Can only a genius be a scientist?

 Scientific research is expensive.
 So the scientific community controls the type of research that is done.
 They do this by allotting money.
 Scientists must write a proposal to an agency or private organization.
 Two examples are the National Science Foundation and the National Aeronautics and Space Administration (NASA).
 The scientists outline their project and list what they need in equipment, supplies, and salaries.
 Scientific proposals are evaluated by other scientists in that field of science.
 In many fields, the funding rate is low.
 The money goes only to the most worthy research projects.
-Once the scientists get the money, they can do their research.
+Once the scientist gets the money, he can do his research.

 Scientists may work in colleges and universities.
 They may work in research institutions or government agencies.
 Businesses and industries hire scientists in a variety of fields.
 There are many opportunities for well-trained scientists.